Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 — XO❤ (@genovevamelina) March 25, 2017

-Following the wedding of singer Rain and Kim Tae-hee, there have been talks on social media that the SongSong Couple too will walk in their footsteps.
+Following the wedding of singer Rain and Kim Tae-hee, there have been talks on social media that the SongSong couple, too, will walk in their footsteps.

-These couple are alike in more ways: They are both Hallyu A-listers, extremely good looking and liked by many.
+This couple is alike in more ways: They are both Hallyu A-listers, extremely good looking and liked by many.

-If the SongSong Couple and planning a long-term relationship, they must definitely pay heed to the relationship advice doled out by singer Rain and Kim Tae-hee.
+If the SongSong couple is planning a long-term relationship, they must definitely pay heed to the relationship advice doled out by singer Rain and Kim Tae-hee.

 Kim Tae-hee, who is celebrating her birthday today, has more in common with Song Hye-kyo.
-Here’s what she has to say.

-Fans, who are convinced that the SongSong Couple are meant to be, are hoping that Song Joong-ki and Song Hye-kyo tie the knot.
+Fans, who are convinced that the SongSong couple is meant to be, are hoping that Song Joong-ki and Song Hye-kyo tie the knot.

 ALSO READ: Actress Kim Tae-hee celebrates her birthday with singer husband Rain